dirmeier/cluedo/README.md

 ## About

 `cluedo.js` implements the well known board game in JavaScript.
 This version plays in ancient Greece where Socrates, a true champion of the open society, has been murdered by one of his enemies.
+Dying, Socrates exclaimed:

+*Crito, we owe a rooster to Asclepius.
+Please, don't forget to pay the debt!*

 ## Playing